 What Getting a Check Confiscated Means

 It is important to understand that the check is not being taken from you.
-The bank is simply “clearing” it by writing off the bad check.
-When a check is written off, it no longer exists as a valid instrument of payment.
-The account holder can simply proceed to remedy the bad check with a new, good check and discarding the check.
+The bank simply “clears” it by writing off the bad check.
+When a check is written off, it no longer exists as a valid payment instrument.
+The account holder can simply proceed to remedy the bad check with a new, good check and discard the bad check.

 Why a Bank May Confiscate Your Check

 There are many reasons why a bank may decide to confiscate a check.
 The main reason is that the check was written by the same person that deposited it into the account.
 This can be due to identity theft, but it can also be because the check was bad in some way.
 Here are some of the most common reasons:

 The check is unusually large

 A check that is too large to be considered a regular check can be a cause for concern.
 They may think that it is a sign of suspicious activity.
 However, it’s also likely that the bank itself cannot fulfill the payment.
 Some banks do not have the capacity to handle cash transactions involving a considerable amount of money without being given enough time to plan ahead.
 If you are expecting to write a check for a considerable amount of money, call the bank manager that you are planning to visit before going there.

 If you are depositing a check that was written by someone else, you may be asked to provide some form of identification.
 The bank will ask for a government-issued ID card or passport and your social security number.
 They will also want to see your driver’s license or other proof of identity.
 If you can’t provide the required identification, you may be asked to return later.